MorrisSimons/building_vectorstore_from_scratch/README.md

 ### NOTES
 - word2vec, don't use bigram because its's to compute expensive, only words on low data.
 - Lesson some chunks that are right after each other might not share the similar vector space even though they are from the same
+- How do i test how good my vector databae actually is?

 ## My plan: TODO
 - [ ] **Embeddings:** Train Word2Vec model to generate vector representations.